Isrothy/neominimap.nvim/README.md

   - Mini.map does not cache the minimap, but it is still performant.
   - Mini.map shows the minimap in a floating window but does not support a split window.
 This plugin supports both.
+  - Mini.map does not support customized handlers, which this plugin does.

 - [minimap.vim](https://github.com/wfxr/minimap.vim)
   - Like Mini.map, Minimap.vim scales the minimap.